 - Emergency care in non-VA facilities in certain conditions: This benefit is a safety net for veterans requiring emergency care for a service connected disability or enrolled veterans who have no other means of paying a private facility emergency bill.
 If another health insurance provider pays all or part of a bill, VA can't provide any reimbursement.
-To qualify for payment or reimbursement for non-VA emergency care service for a service-connected disability, you must meet all of the following criteria:

 How To Apply For VA Health Care